openstack/nova-specs/specs/liberty/approved/libvirt-hardware-policy-from-libosinfo.rst

 The unit tests will of course cover the new code.

 To test in Tempest would need a gate job which has the suitable packages installed.
-This can be achieved by updating devstack to install the neccessary bits.
+This can be achieved by updating devstack to install the necessary bits.
 Some new tests would need to be created to set the new glance image property and then verify that the guest virtual machine has received the expected configuration changes.